 - Students must present a signed original hardcopy of each of the following: syllabus signature page, SPC EMS Program Handbook signature page and SPC EMS Clinical Handbook signature page. - These signature pages are due by Thursday of the first week of classes. - Cell Phones Cell phones are to be turned OFF or silenced during scheduled class periods.
 Text messaging is not allowed during scheduled class/lab times.
 Cell phones are to be used outside the classroom or lab only on designated breaks.
 Students are not allowed to have cell phones on their person during exams.
-Students that are caught using cell phone during class without the permission of the instructor will be asked to leave class and will receive an absence for that day. - Class Dress Code Due to the environment of the scheduled lab dates, students are required to wear the following: - a.
-Jeans - b.
-Closed toed shoes or boots - c.
-Collared shirt or T-shirt - d.
+Students that are caught using cell phone during class without the permission of the instructor will be asked to leave class and will receive an absence for that day. - Class Dress Code Due to EMS being a uniformed profession all students will be required to wear their clinical uniform.
+The uniform must be clean and presentable. - a.
+Black Pocket pants - b.
+Black boots - c.
+Gray Polo - d.
 Watch with a second hand - e.
 Stethoscope (optional)